LangChain Tools: Build Custom Tools and Connect LLMs to External Services

 Summary

 LangChain tools bridge the gap between what LLMs know and what they can do.
-You learned how to create tools with the @tool decorator and StructuredTool, bind them to models, execute tool calls, feed results back, and handle errors with retry logic.
+You learned three ways to create tools (@tool, StructuredTool, and BaseTool), how to bind them to models, execute tool calls, feed results back, and handle errors with retry logic.
 The key takeaway: tools are just Python functions with metadata.
 The LLM reads the metadata, decides when to use the function, and generates the arguments.
-Your code handles everything else.